 First, if you have noted any changes in your erections, or are concerned you may have ED, you should report your concerns to your physician.
 They may ask you for a short questionnaire that can help them quickly determine a diagnosis.
 Additionally, they may perform a physical exam to check for any potential abnormalities.
 After diagnosis, your doctor may want to check for other potential causes of ED.

 There are reversible causes of ED, like low levels of the hormone testosterone.
-If they have not already, your doctor may also check you for diabetes and thyroid dysfunction in addition to low testosterone.
+If they have not already, your doctor may also check you for diabetes and thyroid in addition to low testosterone.
 It is important to diagnose and treat any potential underlying condition that could be contributing to ED symptoms.

 What Can I Do to Prevent Erectile Dysfunction?

-The first-line treatment of ED is aimed at lifestyle changes that have shown to reduce the incidence of ED in those with diabetes.
+The first-line treatment of ED is aimed at lifestyle changes that have been shown to reduce the incidence of ED in those with diabetes.
 These include controlling your blood sugar levels, maintaining a healthy weight, exercising, and quitting smoking.

 Control of blood sugar